UltimateHackingKeyboard/firmware/README.md

     ![Example macro showing double-shift-to-caps lock.](https://github.com/kareltucek/firmware/raw/master/macroExample.png)

-    If you are on Mac, this macro probably won't work.
-See known issues and examples.
+    If you are on Mac, this macro may not work, but you get the idea.
+(If you actually want to get it running, see known issues and examples.)

 3) Understanding this readme: